 d.
 Pattern for Traceable Abstraction Layers : Ensures traceability between business and application layers in order to allow IT components to be aligned on changing business needs.

 e.
-Pattern for Using Business Services from the Application Layer : Allows end-users of the application system to use business services, also by considering their personalisation constraints.
+Pattern for Using Business Services from the Application Layer : Allows end-users of the application system to use business services and extending them considering their personalisation choices.

 Relationships between these second group patterns are illustrated below.

 Notice that these patterns are also ITIL (IT Infrastructure Library) compliant, in that they contribute to align IT on business requirements and allow organizations to be "customer focused " on the basis of business goals and directives.

 Birol Berkem (PhD) - GooBiz - Paris (F)

 Goal-Driven SOA - Synchronize IT with your Changing Environment...